 This course gives participants an understanding of anxiety and depression and provides them with positive mental health habits for life.
 It educates participants in how to have real conversations and aims to reduce the stigma that remains around mental health issues.
 Players are encouraged to ask good questions of their mates and to be open and honest about how they are coping.

-Drug and Alcohol Education – SALT has 4 different Drug and Alcohol presentations that are age appropriate.
-Level 1 is for younger players (u13s-u15s) and parents are welcome to attend.
-Level 2 is for older youth, without any other adults in the room using the SALT Live Quiz platform.
-Level 3 is for the parents of the Level 2 participants and equips them in how to have the right conversations with their teenagers.
-Level 4 is for senior clubs.
+Drug and Alcohol Education – SALT has 3 different Drug and Alcohol presentations that are age appropriate.
+Junior Level is for older youth using the SALT Live Quiz platform.
+Parent D&A is for the parents of the Junior participants and equips them in how to have the right conversations with their teenagers.
+Senior Level is for senior clubs.

 Times have changed and so have young people.
 The old fashioned and overused half-time spray just doesn’t cut it anymore.
 Positive coaching has been proven to elicit greater motivation, resilience, enjoyment and results for everyone involved.
 Discover a new way of coaching that makes all the difference between a good team and an excellent team.

 This course is designed for kids who are about to enter a time of life in which there is often significant pressure to experiment with negative risk-taking behaviour.
 This course aims to provide young people with a tool kit to help them resist this pressure and to respond confidently.
 Research shows that if young people have rehearsed their responses, they are far more likely to make a positive decision under pressure when the time comes.